linode/docs/docs/applications/configuration-management/learn-how-to-install-ansible-and-run-playbooks.md

 Ansible only needs to be installed on the *control machine*, or the machine from which you will be running commands.
 This will likely be your laptop or other computer from which you frequently access your server, or it may be a centralized server in more complicated setups.

 Make sure that you have Python 2 (versions 2.6 or 2.7) or Python 3 (versions 3.5 and higher) available on the control machine.
-Note that Windows isnt supported as the control machine.
+Note that Windows is not supported as the control machine.
 You can [build Ansible from source](https://github.com/ansible/ansible), or install the latest stable packages using the proper command below.

 ### MacOS